 How Does a Balance Transfer Work?

 A balance transfer is when you apply for a card and use the credit line from your new card to pay off the balance on another card.
 Many cards offer balance transfers, but they usually charge a fee of 3% to 5% of the balance.
 And you can NOT transfer a balance to a card with the same bank.

 Heather said she was considering transferring her AMEX Starwood Preferred Guest card’s balance to the Chase Freedom card.

 Note: The balance you transfer to the Freedom card will NOT count towards the Freedom’s minimum spending requirement for its sign-up bonus.
 Because, as with most cards, only purchases count towards the minimum spending requirement.

-The Chase Freedom card has a 5% balance transfer fee (as of April 10, 2016).
+The Chase Freedom card has a $5 or 5% of the amount of each transfer fee, whichever is greater (as of April 10, 2016).
 And that’s actually quite high!
 Most cards charge a 3% fee, and sometimes even offer 2% balance transfer fee promotions.
 Heather could even keep an eye on snail mail for promotional balance transfer checks!